avidadearthur/FindASet/README.md

                 win = true;
             }
         }
-        // the player ha already found 24 sets or more
+        // the player has already found 24 sets or more
         // so they win the find All game else if (foundedSetCardsIds.size() == 72) {
             // No need to display to display 12 cards